danstafford/danstafford.github.io/docs/home.md

 We can now use the fetch() function to retrieve data from Open Brewery DB.
 The fetch() function takes the Open Brewery DB URL as a parameter and returns a promise that resolves with an HTML Response object.
-You can also see we are using the query parameters `by_state` and `per_page` to filter the results by the state of Massachusetts and limiting the number of results returned to 10.
+Also note we are using the query parameters `by_state` and `per_page` to filter the results by the state of Massachusetts and limiting the number of results returned to 10.
 ```js
 fetch("https://api.openbrewerydb.org/breweries?by_state=massachusetts&per_page=10")
 ```